AHM Shamsuddin Chowdhury Manik: Post retirement

 On 28 April 2016, the Bangladesh Supreme Court decided to rehear 161 cases in which judgements were provided by Manik after his retirement.
 This was done following a judgement by Chief Justice Surendra Kumar Sinha, that declared verdicts given after retirement were unconstitutional.
-He bitterly criticised Sinha after a dispute developed between the Government of Bangladesh and Sinha.
+He criticised Sinha after a dispute developed between the Government of Bangladesh and Sinha.
 The Supreme Court ultimately decided to rehear only few of the 161 cases as necessary.

-Manik was physically assaulted on Bethnal Green, London, United Kingdom in October 2015.
-According to his daughter, Nadia Choudhury, the attackers were members of Bangladesh Nationalist Party.
+Manik was physically assaulted in Bethnal Green, London, in October 2015.
+His daughter, Nadia Choudhury, accused the attackers of being members of the Bangladesh Nationalist Party.
 On 16 March 2017, a defamation case was filed against him following his criticism of Justice Sinha in the media.
-The case was dismissed by the court on 4 December 2017 He is a dual citizen of the United Kingdom and Bangladesh.
+The case was dismissed by the court on 4 December 2017.
+He is a dual citizen of the United Kingdom and Bangladesh.
 He taught constitutional law at the University of London.